 Certain University employees, called Campus Security Authorities, have a duty to report certain incidents including Sexual Assault, Domestic Violence, Dating Violence, and Stalking to the Clery Coordinator to comply with the Clery Act.
 Campus Security Authorities are not required to report personally identifiable information to UTPD for Clery Act purposes, but statistical information must be sent to UTPD regarding the type of incident that occurred and its general location (e.g., on or off-campus) for publication in an annual report of crime statistics, called the Annual Security and Fire Safety Report.
-Statistics published in the Annual Security and Fire Safety Report.
-Statistics published in the extent and nature of campus crime, but the statistics do not personally identify Complainants or Respondents.
+Statistics published in the Annual Security and Fire Safety Report help to provide the campus community with a clearer picture of the extent and nature of campus crime, but the statistics do not personally identify Complainants or Respondents.
 Reports by Campus Security Authorities are not official police reports and do not initiate criminal investigations.

-In addition to the Annual Security and Fire Safety Report and in compliance with the Clery Act, UTPD maintains a daily crime log that includes entries for all crimes and alleged crimes that occurred within the University's Clery Geography or the patrol jurisdiction of UTPD.
+In addition to the Annual Security and Fire Safety Report and in compliance with the Clery Act, UTPD maintains a daily crime log that includes entries for all crimes and alleged crimes that occurred within the University's Clery Geography (clery.utk.edu/clery-map) or the patrol jurisdiction of UTPD.